BroWang1/Quiz-Python/README.md

 python quiz_game.py

           Feedback and Contributions

 If you have suggestions, ideas, or want to contribute, feel free to open an issue or submit a pull request.
 I’m excited to learn and improve this project with your input!

-This project marks the beginning of my Python learning journey, and I’m excited to continue improving and expanding it!
+This project marks the beginning of my Python learning journey, and I’m excited to continue improving and expanding this project and others!